List of named corners of the Snaefell Mountain Course: Naming practices

 While there are named turns in other racing circuits, naming of corners and other turns elsewhere is usually less salient.
 For example, there is the notable "Dunlop Curve" of the 24 Hours of Le Mans' automobile race circuit and motorcycle race circuit.
 But the turns in many courses are primarily referred to by numbers, e.g. turns of the 1909-built Indianapolis Motor Speedway in the U.S. are referred to as Turn 1 through Turn 13.
 The Snaefell Mountain Course is one of the longer racing circuits and has more turns.

 Like named corners on other circuits, many are named after champion racers, such as Joey's Corner at the 26th Milestone, posthumously named to commemorate the 26 racing victories of racer Joey Dunlop on this course prior to his death racing in Estonia, and Hailwood's Rise/Hailwood's Height, named after famous rider Mike Hailwood, killed in a road traffic accident in central England.
 However, in 2013 McGuinness's and Molyneux's were named in honour of living rider John McGuinness and sidecar driver Dave Molyneux, ranking second and third in the tally of TT race wins.

 In 2017, a bend was named after a non-competitor for the first time; Raymond Caley was a long-time shopkeeper with premises on the course at Sulby.
+In 2025, MD's was named on a left-bend at the 27th mile from startline, to acknowledge when the multiple (29-time) race winner Michael Dunlop had surpassed his uncle Joey's 26 wins with his 27th win in 2024.

 Some corners on the Mountain course are named for riders who suffered accidents at the corner or nearby: Doran's Bend after Bill Doran and Brandish Corner, after Walter Brandish.
 Others refer to the corner's physical shape: Verandah, The Nook.
 More take names of nearby artificial or natural landmarks: Creg-ny-Baa (a pub), Tower Bends, Bray Hill.
 Landmark-based names may continue to be used long after their namesake is gone: Keppel Gate, Signpost Corner.

 The roads are open to two-way public traffic for most of the year, but are closed during practice times and races.
 The Sunday of main race week is traditionally known as "Mad Sunday".
 Due to road traffic accidents, a newly formed road-safety committee in 1964 proposed that the Snaefell mountain road should be one-way traffic in the race direction for part of Sunday.
 Nowadays, for the entire racing season of several weeks in May/June and August/September, the mountain portion of the course (from Ramsey to Douglas) is restricted to one-way in the race direction, and parking is prohibited in various areas.